On Small Types in Univalent Foundations: Introduction

 Our first main result is that nontrivial (directed or bounded) complete posets are necessarily large.
 In~\cite{deJongEscardo2021} we observed that all our examples of directed complete posets have large carriers.
 We show here that this is no coincidence, but rather a necessity, in the sense that if such a nontrivial poset is small, then weak propositional resizing holds.
 It is possible to derive full propositional resizing if we strengthen nontriviality to positivity in the sense of~\cite{Johnstone1984}.
 The distinction between nontriviality and positivity is analogous to the distinction between nonemptiness and inhabitedness.
 We prove our results for a general class of posets, which includes directed complete posets, bounded complete posets and sup-lattices, using a technical notion of a \deltacomplete{\V} poset.
 We also show that nontrivial locally small \deltacomplete{\V} posets necessarily lack decidable equality.
 Specifically, we can derive weak excluded middle from assuming the existence of a nontrivial locally small \deltacomplete{\V} poset with decidable equality.
 Moreover, if we assume positivity instead of nontriviality, then we can derive full excluded middle.

-Secondly, we discuss the unavailability of Zorn's lemma, Tarski's greatest fixed point theorem and Pataraia's lemma in our predicative setting, and prove the ordinal of ordinals in a univalent universe to have small suprema in the presence of set quotients.
+Secondly, the fact that these nontrivial posets are necessarily large has the important consequence that Tarski's theorem (and similar results) cannot be applied in nontrivial instances.
+Furthermore, we explain that generalizations of Tarski's theorem that allow for large structures are provably false.
+Specifically, we show that the ordinal of ordinals in a univalent universe does not have a maximal element, but does have small suprema in the presence of small set quotients.
 The latter also leads us to investigate the inter-definability and interaction of type universes of propositional truncations and set quotients, as well as a set replacement principle.
 Following a construction due to Voevodsky, we construct set quotients from propositional truncations.
 However, while Voevodsky assumed propositional resizing rules in his construction, we show that, when propositional truncations are available, resizing is not needed to prove the universal property of the set quotient, even though the quotient will live in a higher type universe.

 Finally, we clarify, in our predicative setting, the relation between the traditional definition of sup-lattice that requires suprema for all subsets and our definition that asks for suprema of all small families.
 This is important in practice in order to obtain workable definitions of dcpo, sup-lattice, etc.\ in the context of predicative univalent mathematics.